fernandocorrearuiz/fernandocorrearuiz/README.md

 ## Welcome to my Github profile!

 I'm Fernando, a former lawyer who discovered his better taste for Coding and Software Development.
-I come from Madrid (Spain) but I am currently based in The Netherlands.
+I come from Madrid (Spain) but I am currently based in Amsterdam, NL.
 After self-studying Python/JS for some time in 2020, I enrolled by 2021 in [Codaisseur](https://codaisseur.com/)'s 11 week intensive Full Stack JavaScript bootcamp in Amsterdam.

 I find Software Development very exciting and Codaisseur as the best place in Amsterdam to become a developer.
-I love to build amazing interactive applications and face new challenges.
-My goal as a developer is to never give up.
+I love to build apps and face new challenges.

-💬 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/fernando-correa-1a60baa4).
+💬 Feel free to reach out to me on my [LinkedIn](https://www.linkedin.com/in/fernando-correa-1a60baa4).

 📫 Or drop me an email at: fernandocorrearuiz@gmail.com